HugoBlox/theme-academic-cv/content/post/Anaconda-R-Sarah/index.md

 Platform: x86_64-apple-darwin13.4.0 (64-bit)
 ```

 Because we created this R environment and specified `r-essentials`, many popular packages have already been loaded.
-Check this by loading some basic libraries `library(ggplot2)` or 'library(dplyr)'.
+Check this by loading some basic libraries `library(ggplot2)` or `library(dplyr)`.
 Convenient, eh?

 Quit R `quit()`, but don't deactivate the `r_3.5.1` environment.